solana-labs/solana/book/src/proposals/durable-tx-nonces.md

 To discard a `NonceAccount`, the client should issue a `Withdraw` instruction which withdraws all lamports, leaving a zero balance and making the account eligible for deletion.

+`Nonce` and `Withdraw` instructions both will only succeed if the stored blockhash is no longer resident in sysvar.recent_blockhashes.

 ### Runtime Support